 Evaluation Measures for Suicide Prevention Programs

-- Improved identification of risk factors for suicide
+Improved identification of and decreases in risk factors for suicide

-There are many possible process and outcome measures that could be used in a suicide prevention program evaluation.
-Programs should use measures that are most applicable to their program, align with the goals of the program, and are feasible.
+Programs should use measures that are most applicable to their program, align with the program goals, and can

 Resources to Learn More